taylorsudo/tumblr-backup/README.md

 ### How It Works

-- The workflow runs automatically every 4 hours
+- The workflow runs automatically daily at 12:00 AM Sydney time
 - You can also trigger it manually from the Actions tab
 - New posts and attachments are uploaded to Dropbox
 - Existing posts are skipped (incremental backup)